LandFall

 Early visualisation

-The work comprises three units mounted atop of vertical support columns.
-The two outer columns support a single vertical aerofoil capable of rotating 360 degrees, whilst the central column is surmounted by a two sets of foils, each configured in an “L” formation and which are capable of rotating 360 degrees about an axis at 45 degrees to the ground plane – in turn the entire assembly can rotate 360 degrees about the horizontal plane.
+The work comprises three units mounted atop vertical support columns.
+The two outer columns support a single vertical aerofoil capable of rotating 360 degrees, whilst the central column is surmounted by two sets of foils, each configured in an “L” formation and which are capable of rotating 360 degrees about an axis at 45 degrees to the ground plane – in turn, the entire assembly can rotate 360 degrees about the horizontal plane.

 LandFall installed